TEAM-A Attends Royal Society Residential Communication and Media Skills Course

 Technical Talk at QinetiQ: Dr Benny Hallam, ‘An introduction to high purity quartz’

-Many thanks to Dr Benny Hallam, Chair of the TEAM-A Oversight Board, who recently visited QinetiQ at Farnborough to provide us with a stimulating talk on his work as VP R&D for The Quartz Corp.
+Many thanks to Dr Benny Hallam, Chair of the TEAM-A Advisory Board, who recently visited QinetiQ at Farnborough to provide us with a stimulating talk on his work as VP R&D for The Quartz Corp.
 The Quartz Corp is a joint venture of IMERYS and Norsk Mineral and operates as a major supplier of High Purity Quartz Sand from sites in Spruce Pine (USA), the source of the world's purest quartz.
 Benny described how the sand is collected, processed, purified and converted into a variety of high-value components for solar cells, semiconductor manufacture, fibre optics and speciality lighting.
 The conversations that followed covered various technical issues, from methods of sample manufacture to the control and modification of material properties, and possible overlap with TEAM-A’s capabilities are being explored.

 QinetiQ propose key industry challenges to TEAM-A Research Fellows